Dood345/SportGraphRender/README.md

 # **SportGraph**

-A high-performance football analytics platform built using **FastAPI**, **Neo4j**, and **Python**, with full graph-based teammate analysis, club history modeling, shortest-path queries, and automated FBref data scraping.
+A high-performance football analytics platform built using **FastAPI** and **Python**, with full graph-based teammate analysis, club history modeling, shortest-path queries, and automated FBref data scraping.

 SportGraph models football as a **player-teammate graph**, enabling deep reasoning about how players connect across clubs, seasons, and leagues.